 b.
 The division shall mail to all commission members the following information on each application to be processed at the next commission meeting:

-(1) Reports of the on-site program licensure inspections; and a.
-The chairperson or designee shall call the meeting to order at the designated time.

-(2) A final recommendation for licensing.
+- (1) Reports of the on-site program licensure inspections; and - (2) A final recommendation for licensing.

 3.8(2) Commission meeting format.